 Dora Belle Blake

-Charles and Dora had five children:
+Charles Herbert "Charley" Lovell and Dora Belle (Blake) Lovell had five children:

-2. Orren Blake Lovell: Born May 13, 1894 in Orion Twp., Richland Co., WI; Died April 30, 1968 in Little Rock, Pulaski Co., AR (age 73).
-Married December 25, 1917 to Vera E. Clark: Born July 1, 1892 in Muscoda, Grant Co., WI; Died July 8, 1989 in Little Rock, Pulaski Co., AR (age 97).
+2. Orren Blake Lovell: Born May 13, 1894, in the Town of Orion, Richland Co., WI; Died April 30, 1968, in Little Rock, Pulaski Co., AR (age 73).
+Buried in Forest Hill Cemetery, Madison, Dane Co., WI.
+Married December 25, 1917, in Wisconsin to Vera Ella Clark: Born July 1, 1892, in Muscoda, Grant Co., WI; Died July 8, 1989, in Little Rock, Pulaski Co., AR (age 97).
+Buried in Forest Hill Cemetery, Madison, Dane Co., WI.

-4. Glenn Ayres Lovell: Born January 4, 1901 in Orion Twp., Richland Co., WI; Died November 25, 1991 in Normal, McLean Co., IL (age 90).
-Married June 25, 1924 at the First Methodist Church, Madison, Dane Co., WI to Mona Elizabeth "Betty" Williams: Born November 19, 1903 in Lafayette Co., WI; Died September 27, 1989 in Normal, McLean Co., IL (age 85).
+4. Glenn Ayres Lovell: Born January 4, 1901, in the Town of Orion, Richland Co., WI; Died November 24, 1991, at Silver Cross Hospital, Joliet, Will Co., IL (age 90).
+Buried in Chapel Hill Gardens West, Oak Brook Terrace, DuPage Co., IL.
+Married June 25, 1924, at the First Methodist Church, Madison, Dane Co., WI, to Mona Elizabeth "Betty" Williams: Born November 19, 1903, in Elk Grove, Lafayette Co., WI; Died September 27, 1989, at Mennonite Hospital Long Term Care, Bloomington, McLean Co., IL (age 85).
+Buried in Chapel Hill Gardens West, Oak Brook Terrace, DuPage Co., IL.

-5. Dorothy B. Lovell: Born October 4, 1904 in Muscoda, Grant Co., WI; Died March 29, 1988 in Mansfield, Richland Co., OH (age 83).
-Married September 1, 1928 to George S. Love: Born August 16, 1903 in Pewaukee, Waukesha Co., WI; Died May 16, 1984 in Mansfield, Richland Co., OH (age 80).
+5. Dorothy Belle Lovell: Born October 4, 1904, in Muscoda, Grant Co., WI; Died March 29, 1988, in Long Term Care Facilities, Mansfield, Richland Co., OH (age 83).
+Married September 1, 1928, in Wisconsin, to George Samuel Love: Born August 16, 1903, in Pewaukee, Waukesha Co., WI; Died May 16, 1984, in Mansfield, Richland Co., OH (age 80).

 TIMELINE

-Dora Belle Blake was born January 22, 1873 in Orion Twp., Richland Co., WI.
+Dora Belle Blake was born January 22, 1873, in Orion Twp., Richland Co., WI.

-The 1880 U. S. Census taken on June 17, 1880 shows Edwin Lovell (age 37) born in Massachusetts to Vermont and Massachusetts-born parents is a Trav.
-Agent living at 100 Tenth Street, City of Milwaukee, Milwaukee Co., WI.
+The 1880 U. S. Census taken on June 17, 1880, shows Edwin Lovell (age 37) born in Massachusetts to Vermont and Massachusetts-born parents is a Trav.
+Agent and is living at 100 Tenth Street, City of Milwaukee, Milwaukee Co., WI.
 Living with him is his wife, Ellen Lovell (age 35) born in Massachusetts to Maine and Massachusetts-born parents, who is Keeping House.
 Also living there are his children, all born in Wisconsin to Massachusetts-born parents: Arthur I. Lovell (age 12); Charles H. Lovell (age 11); Anna C. Lovell (age 9); Gracie E. Lovell (age 7); Frank O. Lovell (age 5); Raymond A. Lovell (age 3); and Luella M. Lovell (age 1).

 The 1890 Milwaukee Telephone Directory shows Ellen T. Lovell is a widow.